-The device contains a 4-channel analog to digital converter which can directly interface to external analog signals, such as that from sensors or other control signals and convert these signals directly into a 12-bit digital value.
+The devices contain a multi-channel analog to digital converter which can directly interface to external analog signals, such as that from sensors or other control signals and convert these signals directly into a 12-bit digital value.
 The external or internal analog signal to be converted is determined by the SAINS and SACS bit fields.
 Note that when the internal analog signal is to be converted, the pin-shared control bits should also be properly configured except the SAINS and SACS bit fields.
 More detailed information about the A/D input signal is described in the "A/D Converter Control Registers" and "A/D Converter Input Signal" sections respectively.

-Input Channels A/D Channel Select Bits Input Pins 4 SAINS2~SAINS0, SACS1~SACS0 AN0~AN3
+Part No. Input Channels A/D Channel Select Bits Input Pins HT66F002 HT66F0025 HT66F003 4 SAINS2~SAINS0, SACS1~SACS0 AN0~AN3 HT66F004 8 SAINS2~SAINS0, SACS2~SACS0 AN0~AN7